What is your favourite flower?

 Obviously the best time to visit Keukenhof and the Dutch tulip fields is when the tulips are in full bloom.
 The season for tulips is very short lasting only about 8 weeks from the end of March to the end of May each year.

-The park opens in line with the tulip season and even then there is no guarantee you will see the full bloom of tulips in the gardens and fields during your visit.
+The tulip park opens in line with the tulip season and even then there is no guarantee you will see the full bloom of flowers in the gardens and fields during your visit.

 The very best time to see tulips in the Netherlands is mid April towards the end of spring.